 Why Those are Wrong

-Lots of research by very smart people over long periods of time consistently agrees on the physiological happenings of the primary categories of training (like aerobic and anaerobic).
-I’m not a science person and don’t do my own research, so I suggest reading their stuff (top recommendation is Healthy Intelligent Training by Dr. Keith Livingstone, but I also find a lot of value in Steve Magness’s work).
+Very smart people, who have done research over long periods of time, consistently agree on the physiological happenings of the primary categories of training (like aerobic and anaerobic).
+I’m not a science person.
+I don’t do my own research, so I suggest reading their stuff (top recommendation is Healthy Intelligent Training by Dr. Keith Livingstone, but I also find a lot of value in Steve Magness’s work).

-I will, however, synthesize one fundamentally essential idea from all of the fancy science: for distance runners (and even middle distance), everything else you do depends first on your aerobic capacity.
+I will synthesize one fundamentally essential idea from all of the fancy science: for distance runners (and even middle distance), everything else you do depends first on your aerobic capacity.

-The reason the list above is wrong is because none of those things are effective at building aerobic capacity.
-To completely understand why, you probably need to read the science, but the truth of it is that there is a very small list of best ways to build aerobic capacity.
+The reason the list above is wrong is because none of those things are effective at building aerobic capacity in training.
+To completely understand why, you probably need to read the science.
+The truth of it is that there is a very small list of best ways to build aerobic capacity.
 And for a distance runner, the vast majority of what you do in training should come from that small list.
 Let me break it down.

-- Avoid extreme efforts.
 The fact about growing aerobic capacity is that it is done most effectively through regular moderate-effort runs.
-In the opposite extreme, though, if a run is too easy, then it may have little or no actual benefit to your fitness.
-When building aerobic capacity, the best course of action is to make sure every run is quality, but to do that without overtraining, harder efforts need to be moderate enough that they do not require serious periods of recovery after the fact.
+In the opposite extreme, if a run is too easy, then it may have little or no actual benefit to your fitness.
+When building aerobic capacity, the best course of action is to make sure every run is quality.
+To do that without over training, harder efforts need to be moderate enough that they do not require serious periods of recovery after the fact.

 At this point, I want to do the practical thing and give some examples.
 Bear in mind, however, that we do NOT condone people trying to take and replicate someone else’s examples of training.
-If you do want some support in crafting your own version of this, we are happy to consult with you about your training (we do not claim to be experts and are not looking to coach athletes but are simply happy to offer our opinions and ideas).
+If you do want some support in crafting your own version of this, we are happy to consult with you about your training.

 How it Looks

-Consider this example of a very common week of training for me and Andi (I am outlining both to show how it can scale because we do very different volumes while implementing exactly the same concepts).
-Also, let me once more mention that very nearly everything I am sharing is informed by or directly references principles founded by Arthur Lydiard and captured in Dr. Livingstone’s book.
+Consider this example of a very common week of training for me and Andi.
+(I am outlining both to show how it can scale.
+We do very different volumes while implementing exactly the same concepts).
+Also, nearly everything I am sharing is informed by or directly references principles founded by Arthur Lydiard and captured in Dr. Livingstone’s book.

 Andi’s Week (50-65 miles)